JulioJu/scholarProjectWebSemantic/README.md

     (e.g fr, then uga, then julioju, then sempic).
 Even with Vim and NerdTree we have not this problem!
 NetBeans is terrible.

-* See my section « Use Fuseki embedded + ../MAKEFILE.sh » above.
+* See my section « ../MAKEFILE.sh » below.

 ## Eclipse problems

-* Problem with `exec-maven-plugin` on startup?
-    See https://www.eclipse.org/m2e/documentation/m2e-execution-not-covered.html
-    On the current project, I've changed the pom.xml accordingly.
+* Problem with `exec-maven-plugin` on startup? (needed by Fuseki) See https://www.eclipse.org/m2e/documentation/m2e-execution-not-covered.html On the current project, I've changed the pom.xml accordingly.